makeruniverse/docs/docs/studios/hardware-studio.md

 ## Poster Prints

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OtVmBPOy3QA?si=bvUwEyUOJchU_tIv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+The Plotter requires you to have a Fabman account in order to use it.
+Please make sure to create one using the button below.
+Using your smartphone, or by assigning you HPI key to your Fabman account, you will be able to power on the plotter.

+<a class="button" href="https://access.maker.hpi.de/" target="_blank">Create a Fabman Account</a>

 ## Label Printer: QL-820NWBc